-If you are conducting research at your high school and your research involves human subjects, your protocol must be approved by an IRB before experimentation (see page 7 of the NYCSEF RULES and GUIDELINES for detailed information about the IRB and pages 8-10 for information about human subjects).
+If you are conducting research at your high school and your research involves human subjects, your protocol must be approved by an IRB before experimentation (see page 7 of the NYCSEF Application, Rules and Guidelines for detailed information about the IRB and pages 8-11 for information about human subjects).
 If your school does not have an IRB, your sponsoring teacher will need to establish one.
-Consult page 7 of the NYCSEF RULES and GUIDELINES for instructions on how to establish an IRB at your school or contact NYCSEF for further assistance.
+Consult page 7 of the NYCSEF Rules and Guidelines for instructions on how to establish an IRB at your school or contact NYCSEF for further assistance.

-If you are conducting research at your high school and your project involves working with hazardous biological agents or vertebrate animals, you must receive approval from an SRC before you begin experimentation (see page 7 of the NYCSEF RULES & GUIDELINES for detailed information about the SRC, pages 11-13 for information about vertebrate animals, and pages 14-17 for information about hazardous biological agents).
+If you are conducting research at your high school and your project involves working with hazardous biological agents or vertebrate animals, you must receive approval from an SRC before you begin experimentation (see page 7 of the NYCSEF Application, Rules and Guidelines for detailed information about the SRC, pages 12-14 for information about vertebrate animals, and pages 15-21 for information about hazardous biological agents).
 If your school does not have a SRC, your sponsoring teacher will need to establish one.
-Consult page 7 of the NYCSEF RULES and GUIDELINES for instructions on how to establish an IRB at your school or contact NYCSEF for further assistance.
+Consult page 7 of the NYCSEF Rules and Guidelines for instructions on how to establish an IRB at your school or contact NYCSEF for further assistance.

-Consult pages 17-20 of the NYCSEF RULES and GUIDELINES if you are using hazardous chemicals, activities or devices in your project.
+Consult pages 15-21 of the NYCSEF Application, Rules and Guidelines if you are using hazardous chemicals, activities or devices in your project.
 You do not need SRC approval prior to experimentation, but you must conduct a risk assessment of your protocol with your mentor or other qualified adult before experimentation and document the risk using the Risk Assessment Form (3)

 Approval by your local IRB or SRC only gives permission for you to conduct the experiments as described in your protocol.
 Local IRBs or SRCs are responsible for reviewing your protocol for compliance with experimental safety and ethical procedures and supervision.

 It is possible that one adult can serve in all of these roles (depending on the qualifications of the adult).
-The sponsoring reserach teacher is the only adult who must be a teacher from your high school.
+The sponsoring research teacher is the only adult who must be a teacher from your high school.
 All others are adults associated at various levels of your project.
 Just be sure that none of these adults review your project suring SRC or IRB review as this would be a conflict of interest.
-The specific roles of each of these adults are described on page 6 and 7 of the NYCSEF RULES and GUIDELINES.
+The specific roles of each of these adults are described on page 6 and 7 of the NYCSEF Application, Rules and Guidelines.

-Yes, you need to write a detailed project summary/research plan to submit with your application before the application deadline.
-The project summary/research plan must include the questions, problems and/or hypotheses being addressed in your project, a detailed description of the methods and materials being used in your project, including methods of data analysis, and a bibliography of at least five major references.
+Yes, you need to write a detailed project summary to submit with your application before the application deadline.
+The project summary must include the questions, problems and/or hypotheses being addressed in your project, a detailed description of the methods and materials being used in your project, including methods of data analysis, and a bibliography of at least five major references.